Members of MS-13 gang found guilty of attempted murders

 The first victim was attacked in March 2019.
 In a wooded area in Bristow, Va., he was shot multiple times and stabbed in the neck.
 Three months later, the second victim was shot.

 None of the men convicted Thursday wielded the weapons in those attacks.
 Torres and Rosales Juarez surveilled the victims, according to the evidence, and they helped the perpetrators evade law enforcement.
-Cruz Moreno and Perez Sandoval helped obtain weapons, lure out the victims and drive the attackers to and from the ambushes.
+Cruz Moreno and Perez Sandoval helped obtain weapons, lure out the victims, and drive the attackers to and from the ambushes.

 Tovar, Cruz Moreno and Perez Sandoval will each face a mandatory minimum sentence of 10 years and up to life in prison when they are sentenced later this year.
 Torres and Rosales Juarez face up to 20 years in prison.

-The defendants argued they were being blamed for crimes in which they played little or no part, while the major players were given immunity in exchange for their testimony.
+The defendants argued that they were being blamed for crimes in which they played little or no part, while the major players were given immunity in exchange for their testimony.

 “The people that did the murders are not here,” Thomas Walsh, who represented Cruz Moreno, said in his opening statement.